Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-04-07-tofu-ginger-syrup.md

 3. Using a spoon, take thin slices of the tofu and place in serving bowl.
 4. Pour ginger syrup until tofu is barely submerged.
 Add ginger slices as well.
 5. Top with a tablespoon of coconut cream.
 6. Serve cold with ice or serve hot after microwaving for ~30s.
+Optionally, top with sesame seeds.

 <table>
   <tr>